waii-ai/waii-cli/DEVELOPMENT.md

 After that, you can run `node . <...>` inside `waii-cli` folder to test your changes.

 However, be careful that such commands may change package.json package.lock.json files.
 You may need to revert the changes after testing.

+## Publish to NPM
+First, you need to login to NPM by running `npm login`. if you don't have an account, or your account doesn't have the permission to publish the package, please contact the Waii team.
+Then, you need to bump up the version number in `package.json` Run npm pack && npm publish to publish the package to NPM.